RAG vs Fine-Tuning

 Our Recommendation

 Start with RAG - it is faster to implement, easier to maintain, and works for 80% of use cases.
 Fine-tuning makes sense when you need consistent style, domain-specific behavior, or when RAG retrieval quality is insufficient.
 For most clients, we build RAG first and add fine-tuning only if the data shows it is needed.
+For the repetitive work in between, the highest Return on Tokens comes from compiling the process into deterministic code rather than calling a model on every run.

 Frequently Asked Questions